Xpra-org/xpra/docs/Usage/Authentication.md

 ***
 ### Older versions
-The syntax with older versions uses a dedicated switch for each socket type:
+The syntax with older versions used a dedicated switch for each socket type:
 * `--auth=MODULE` for unix domain sockets and named pipes
 * `--tcp-auth=MODULE` for TCP sockets
 * `--vsock-auth=MODULE` for vsock (#983)